 | "Please fill all required fields" | Registration or login form submitted with empty fields. | Ensure all required fields (Name, Email, Password/OTP) are filled before submitting. |

-| "LinkedIn login was cancelled." | User denied LinkedIn authorization or closed the popup. | Click "Login / Register" again and complete the LinkedIn authorization. |
+| "LinkedIn login was cancelled." | User denied LinkedIn authorisation or closed the popup. | Click "Login / Register" again and complete the LinkedIn authorisation. |

 | "Could not connect to LinkedIn.
-Please try again." | LinkedIn authentication failed or network error occurred. | Check your internet connection and try again.
+Please try again." | LinkedIn authentication failed or network error. | Check your internet connection and try again.
 Ensure pop-ups are not blocked. |

-| Could not retrieve your LinkedIn profile | LinkedIn did not return the required profile information (name/email). | Ensure your LinkedIn profile has a visible email address.
-Check LinkedIn privacy settings. |
+| "Could not retrieve your LinkedIn profile" | LinkedIn did not return the required profile information. | Ensure your LinkedIn profile has a visible email.
+Check privacy settings. |

-| "Email already registered" | Attempting to register with an email that already has an account. | Use "Login with Email" instead.
-If you forgot your password, use the "Forgot Password?" option. |
+| "Email already registered" | Registering with an email that already has an account. | Use "Login with Email" instead.
+Use "Forgot Password?" if needed. |

-| "Invalid credentials" | Incorrect email/password or email/OTP combination entered. | Verify your email and password are correct.
+| "Invalid credentials" | Incorrect email/password or email/OTP. | Verify email and password.
 For first-time login, use the OTP from your registration email. |

-| "Invalid or expired OTP" | The OTP entered has expired (past 24 hours) or is incorrect. | Try logging in again — a new OTP will be generated and sent if the previous one expired. |
+| "Invalid or expired OTP" | The OTP has expired (> 24 hours) or is incorrect. | Try logging in again — a new OTP will be generated and sent. |

 | "Account temporarily locked.
-Try later." | 5 consecutive failed login attempts detected. | Wait 15 minutes for the lock to expire, then try again with the correct credentials. |
+Try later." | 5 consecutive failed login attempts detected (email-registered accounts). | Wait 15 minutes for the lock to expire, then try again with correct credentials. |

-| "Password does not meet security requirements" | New password does not meet the minimum policy during password setup or reset. | Ensure your password has at least 12 characters, including uppercase, lowercase, a number, and a special character. |
+| "Password does not meet security requirements" | New password fails the password policy during setup or reset. | Use at least 12 characters with uppercase, lowercase, a number, and a special character. |

 | "Security validation failed.
-Please refresh the page." | Security token expired or invalidated. | Refresh the page completely (Ctrl+Shift+R) and try again. |
+Please refresh the page." | Security token expired or invalidated. | Fully refresh the page (Ctrl+Shift+R) and try again. |

-| "Invalid or expired token" | Password reset link has expired or was already used. | Request a new password reset link by using "Forgot Password?" again. |
+| "Invalid or expired token" | Password reset link expired or already used. | Request a new password reset link with "Forgot Password?". |

 |---|---|---|

-| "Please select a destination country from the dropdown." | No country selected from the autocomplete list. | Type the country name and click on a suggestion.
+| "Please select a destination country from the dropdown." | Step 5 — typed a country name but didn't pick from the autocomplete suggestions. | Click a country suggestion from the dropdown.
 Typing alone is not sufficient. |

 |---|---|---|

-| "Please describe your screening need (at least 3 characters)." | Input is empty or too short. | Enter a meaningful description — entity name, transaction description, or country of concern. |
+| "Please describe your screening need (at least 3 characters)." | OFAC AI Screening (C.9) — input empty or too short. | Enter a meaningful description — entity name, transaction description, or country of concern. |

-| "Session expired or not found." | Follow-up answer submitted for an expired screening session. | Click Try Again or start a new screening. |
+| "Session expired or not found." | OFAC AI Screening (C.9) — follow-up submitted for an expired screening session. | Click Try Again or start a new screening. |

 General System Errors

-| Error | When It Appears | What to Do |
+| Error / Message | When It Appears | What to Do |

 |---|---|---|